What is a lattice?

 The HR Manager operates at a pivotal junction within the OHR framework, assuming substantial responsibility for overseeing the comprehensive HR function within the organisation.
 This role encompasses the direct management of daily HR operations—including recruitment, performance management, and employee relations—while also contributing strategically to the development and implementation of HR policies that align with both operational necessities and broader organisational goals.
 The HR Manager ensures the effective operation of the HR team, facilitating the achievement of organisational objectives through judicious application of human resource practices.

-The praxis of the HR Manager is fundamentally characterised by a dual commitment to operational excellence and strategic alignment within the organisation's human resource framework.
+The work of a HR Manager is fundamentally characterised by a dual commitment to operational excellence and strategic alignment within the organisation's human resource framework.
 Positioned at the OHR level, this role necessitates proactive engagement with daily HR functions while also contributing to policy development that resonates with immediate operational needs and long-term organisational objectives.

 A pivotal aspect of the HR Manager's praxis is the effective management of employee relations and engagement.
 As the primary mediator in workplace disputes, the HR Manager fosters a culture of open communication that empowers employees to voice concerns and participate actively in shaping their work environment.
 This approach reflects existentialist principles, which emphasise the significance of individual experiences and promote a sense of agency among employees.
 By addressing issues promptly and effectively, the HR Manager enhances not only employee satisfaction but also overall workplace morale, aligning individual ambitions with organisational goals.